sketchpunk/pygfx_proto/README.md

 - All zz\_ files in /pgfx can be run with "Python Debug: Current File"

 - To run any file in the proto folder requires you to modify /.vscode/launch.json file.
 Change the "module" value in the "Hardcoded Module" profile to execute.
 Then can just press F5 in vscode.

+- If packages are not being found, make sure venv is active then run the following `uv pip install -e .`